alexandrelheinen/codyco-superbuild/README.md

 CODYCO_BUILD_ISIR_MODULES : ON
 CODYCO_USES_EIGEN_320 : OFF
 ```

+In this repository, those are the default settings set in the CMakeLists.

 This has only been tested in Ubuntu 12.04 but should be expanded to other OS's in the future.